FisaGamer/docs/docs/api-auth.md

 # AzAuth

-AzAuth is an api that allows to authenticate users of a site under Azuriom on any platform.
+AzAuth is an api allowing you to authenticate users of a website under Azuriom on any platform.

 ## Download

-You can download AzAuth's sources and releases at [GitHub](https://github.com/Azuriom/AzAuth/releases).
+You can download AzAuth's source and releases at [GitHub](https://github.com/Azuriom/AzAuth/releases).

 If you are using a dependency manager, you can add AzAuth as a